About

 News & Media

-- See our new paper on the Structural organization of the spongy mesophyll
+- Read our paper on the Structural organization of the spongy mesophyll

-- Read about my experience as the 2021 Plant Science Research Fellow supported by the Oak Spring Garden Foundation
+- Learn about my experience as the 2021 Plant Science Research Fellow supported by the Oak Spring Garden Foundation

 - Our work received the Maynard Moseley Award at Botany 2020 for best student paper that “advances understanding of plant structure in an evolutionary context”